FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

-Join us for a wonderful time of fellowship in worship as we gather to Baptize this year's candidates.
+Join us for a wonderful time of fellowship in Worship and Baptism **September 7th**.

-We will have a fellowship meal at **5:00 pm, September 7th**, at a private beach front residence.
+We will have a fellowship meal at **5:00 pm, followed by Baptisms at 6:00pm**

 Contact our Church office **843-588-9414** for directions.
 **All Are Welcome To Attend!!**
 **Bring a friend!!**